MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/schedule-pricing-changes.md

 > [!NOTE]
 > These price tiers also apply to add-ons.
 Each  price tier has a corresponding value in each of the more than 60 currencies offered by the Store.
 We use these values to help you sell your apps at a comparable price point worldwide.
 You can select your base price in any currency, and we’ll automatically use the corresponding value for different markets.
 Note that at times we may adjust the corresponding value in a certain market to account for changes in currency conversion rates.
+You can click on Review price per market button to view the prices for each market.

 In the **Pricing** section, click **view conversion table** to see the corresponding prices in all currencies.
 This also displays an ID number associated with each price tier, which you’ll need if you're using the [Microsoft Store submission API](/windows/uwp/monetize/manage-app-submissions#price-tiers) to enter prices.
 You can click **Download** to download a copy of the price tier table as a .csv file.